kaolmos05/election-blog/content/post/2024-10-07-blog-post-v/index.md

 The age range odds and probabilities demonstrate that older citizens tend to vote in higher rates.
 In this sample of Texas voters, the age range with the highest turnout is 65 to 74.
 This is consistent with the available literature on age and voter turnout.

 Males and the other genders in this Texas voter file have negative log-odds which means that every other category in this sample have lower odds of voting compared to female voters.
-This too is also consistent with the available data on voter turnout (Gender differences in voter turnout)
+This too is also consistent with the available data on voter turnout (Gender differences in voter turnout).

 All races except Hispanic have a positive coefficient, indicating that Hispanics have lower odds and probabilities of voting than the baseline group (Asians).
 It is unclear what demographics are represented under the Other category but the next group with highest odds are Caucasian.